naivecontextprotocol/naivecontextprotocol/README.md

 ## Why?
-I realize this is a competing standard to Model Context Protocol, But after spending many hours implementing simple MCP servers and following the development of the protocol, I think MCP sucks, so I started making NCP everything, I believe, MCP should've been.
+I realize this is a competing standard to Model Context Protocol, but after spending many hours implementing "simple" MCP servers and following the development of the protocol, I think MCP sucks, so I started making NCP everything I believe, MCP should've been.

 Feedback & contribution welcome.